johnnalwa/trophic-shark-modeling/README.md

 - Geospatial analysis best practices
 - Marine data visualization standards

-## 📄 License

-This project is developed for the NASA Space Apps Challenge and is available for educational and research purposes.

 ## 🏆 NASA Space Apps Challenge

 This project addresses multiple challenge requirements: